Academic Assessment Council

 - Promotes collaboration and optimization of the use of shared tools and resources among areas.

-University Assessment Council membership consists of the Assessment Team members and one representative from each college selected by the college's dean, and additional invited representatives from all other areas of the university.
+University Assessment Council membership consists of the Assessment Team members and one representative from each college selected by the college's dean.